Coalition Action Team Resources

 Backyard Wildlife Habitat (P, C) – Did you know that Benton County is the first (and only!) certified Community Wildlife Habitat in Oregon?
 If your yard isn’t yet certified, this would be a good time to create a Backyard Wildlife Habitat.

-Celebrate Our Natural Areas (P, C) – The 11th Annual Natural Areas Celebration Week (May 2 – 10) is being organized by the Coalition’s Natural Areas Action Team.
-Check out the team’s Facebook page for links to live tours of natural areas, backyard habitat photo albums, virtual workshops and more!
+Celebrate Our Natural Areas (P, C) – The 11th Annual Natural Areas Celebration Week (May 2 – 10) was organized by the Coalition’s Natural Areas Action Team.
+The team’s Facebook page linked community members to live tours of natural areas, backyard habitat photo albums, virtual workshops and more!

 Enjoy Nature from Your Home (P) – Our Health & Human Services Action Team reminds us that exposure to nature is linked with health.
 During a pandemic, getting outside can be difficult or even frightening.
 Enjoy the following activities from the safety of your home: